kennychua/SeleniumGridInABox/README.md

 Notes
 ------
-- XXXbrowsers do up update automatically.
-This is intentional to preserve the consistency of tests
+- The Chrome and Firefox browsers included are Portable versions.
+This means that they do not automatically update themselves when a new version is available, and are contained so that they only write to the disk location where they are run from.
+This is intentional to preserve the consistency of tests.
-- XXXhow to uninstall service?
-- XXXhow to view logs
+- To uninstall the Windows Services, run the following scripts
+	- `C:\SeleniumGridInABox\_startup_and_install_as_service_scripts\SeleniumHub\UninstallSeleniumHubService-NT.bat`
+	- `C:\SeleniumGridInABox\_startup_and_install_as_service_scripts\GoogleChrome\UninstallGoogleChromeSeleniumNodeService-NT.bat`
+	- `C:\SeleniumGridInABox\_startup_and_install_as_service_scripts\MozillaFirefox\UninstallFirefoxSeleniumNodeService-NT.bat`
+	- `C:\SeleniumGridInABox\_startup_and_install_as_service_scripts\InternetExplorer\UninstallInternetExplorerSeleniumNodeService-
+- The logs location is relative to where you installed _Selenium Grid In A Box_.
+In the above example, logs can be found at `C:\SeleniumGridInABox\logs`